 Now I know I did not include schematic changes,tube changes and other applications in this article,nor did I even begin to scratch the surface in amplifier models that were produced by Fender, this is just a basic time frame reference to initiate the beginner or re educate the seasoned collector and other articles will follow on specifics in the future.Fender amps have evolved ,some for better some for worse, but I am truly amazed at the products that Leo has given us ,their history and heritage as well as the multitude of spin off products that they have inspired and will continue to inspire in amp builders both yesterday and tomorrow.

 As always this is just my news and views .So until next time, may all your days be memorable, all your friends stay true and all your riffs be killer, Greg at Greg's guitars.

-The Vintage Guitar News and Views By Greg's Guitars. " Fender Amps"
+The Vintage Guitar News and Views by Greg's Guitars.

 With the introduction of the solid body electric guitar by Fender ,CMI was now faced with competition not only in the archtop line of guitars with rival Epiphone but also by the solid body guitar as introduced by Leo Fender and his upstart guitar manufacturing facilities located in California and making inroads into the "new" solid body electric guitar market in the early 1950's.

 I think it t can be safely said that the iconic guitars developed by both Leo Fender and CMI and Ted McCarty along with Mr. Les Paul are today still the most copied guitar designs ever produced.By just glimpsing the silhouette of the Telecaster,Stratocaster and Les Paul model these guitars can be identified by most players and collectors today which in my opinion states that they must have gotten something very right from the onset .